patrickbryant/patrickbryant.github.io/_posts/2021-01-26-renewables.md

 Even the Pentagon recognizes the national security implications of climate change calling it a [*threat multiplier*](https://www.defense.gov/Explore/News/Article/Article/603440/hagel-to-address-threat-multiplier-of-climate-change/).
-If your goal is to have fewer violent extremists and rogue nations, it is also your goal to avoid needlessly generating hundreds of millions of climate refugees desparately trying to find higher ground, housing and economic opportunity among politically fragile, economically stressed countries -- not to mention all the [strategically valuable bases threatened by rising sea levels and violent storms](https://assets.documentcloud.org/documents/5689153/DoD-Final-Climate-Report.pdf).
+If your goal is to have fewer violent extremists and rogue nations, it is also your goal to avoid needlessly generating hundreds of millions of climate refugees desperately trying to find higher ground, housing and economic opportunity among politically fragile, economically stressed countries -- not to mention all the [strategically valuable bases threatened by rising sea levels and violent storms](https://assets.documentcloud.org/documents/5689153/DoD-Final-Climate-Report.pdf).

 **Work in Progress**